What is Fish Sauce?

 Vegans are typically very strict about not consuming animal products at all which includes fish, milk, eggs and anything else that comes from animals.
 Fish sauce is made either from small fish or tiny shrimp (krill) and so vegans can only consume fish sauce substitute.

 It is difficult to find a vegan substitute for fish sauce in the West since it is more a product used in Asian food but some Asian stores and online stores sometimes stock it.
-It is easy to make a substitute at home in about 20 minutes – see recipe below.
+It is easy to make a fish sauce substitute at home in about 20 minutes – see recipe above.

 I am a Thai mum and love cooking for my children.
 Over the years, I have taken my family recipes as well as ones borrowed from friends and adapted them to make them even tastier.
 I publish my authentic Thai Food Recipes here for all to enjoy around the world.
 When I get a chance to travel I publish information to help others visiting Thailand.